Tania Mathias: Views

 In Parliament, Mathias voted the same way as other Conservative MPs on the vast majority of issues.
 However, she voted differently from her colleagues on occasion, most consistently for: allowing terminally ill people to be given assistance to end their life, requiring pub companies to offer pub landlords rent-only leases and for unilaterally guaranteeing the rights of EU citizens living in the UK; (she was one of only two Conservative MPs to vote against the government on this).

 Mathias opposed US President Donald Trump's refugee policy.
 She was opposed to Brexit prior to the 2016 referendum.

 Mathias is an opponent of the expansion of Heathrow Airport, and voiced her objection in the House of Commons on several occasions.

 She reacted negatively to the UK government's decision to begin consultation for the construction of a third runway, declaring expansion "misguided and not in the nation's interest".

 Personal life

 Mathias is a Quaker.
-She is one of three Quakers elected during the 2015 general election, the others being Ruth Cadbury and Catherine West, both Labour MPs.
+She was one of three Quakers elected during the 2015 general election, the others being Ruth Cadbury and Catherine West, both Labour MPs.